What Causes AC Coils to Freeze and How to Prevent It

 Common Causes of Frozen AC Coils

-While there are many issues that can lead to frozen AC coils, some of the most common are:
+While there are many issues that can lead to frozen AC coils, some of the most common causes include insufficient airflow, low refrigerant levels, outdoor air temperatures, mechanical failures, and drainage problems.

 Insufficient Airflow